raissa-coelho/NPB-GO/README.md

 ## Compilation and Execution

-make init NPB-GO --> Use only if there isn't go.mod
+make init --> Use only if there isn't go.mod

 make <_benchmark_> CLASS=<_benchmark_type_>